Susan Cox Powell felt disoriented.

 Topaz Mountain Search

 On Sept.
-12, 2011, police launched a major effort to scour that entire region using cadaver dogs.
+12, 2011, police launched a major effort to scour the region surrounding Topaz Mountain using cadaver dogs.
 They began near the geode beds, then moved down to the southeastern side of the Thomas Range.

 Several of the cadaver dogs indicated at a small pile of rocks on the eastern flank of Topaz Mountain on Sept.
 14, 2011.

-West Valley police immediately announced that the dogs had located “human remains.”
+West Valley police announced that the dogs had located “human remains.”

 “When the news reports started about this information, investigators intercepted numerous calls regarding the search,” one detective wrote in a warrant affidavit.
 “Conversations by Joshua Steven Powell again affirmatively indicated the police would not find Susan Marie Powell at that location.”